i-be-snek/lemmy-util-bot/README.md

     # this should be done frequently default = 30 (minutes)
     REFRESH_FILESTACK_EVERY_MINUTE=30

+    # the number of new threads to mirror, from the list of threads available to mirror
+    # this is useful when complying with lemmy instance regulations that may only allow up to N threads mirrored per day/hour, etc.
+    REDDIT_CAP_NUMBER_OF_MIRRORED_THREADS=10

+    ```

+    #### Scheduling Option 1: If you want to mirror threads every X seconds, use these settings:

+    ```
     # schedule the mirror script to run every X seconds (to comply with the Lemmy instance rules or
     # avoid reposting every second, for example), default = 60 (seconds)
     MIRROR_THREADS_EVERY_SECOND=60